Picovoice/porcupine/binding/unity/README.md

 [Porcupine](/binding/unity/Assets/Porcupine/Porcupine.cs) provides low-level access to the wake word engine for those who want to incorporate wake word detection into a already existing audio processing pipeline.

 To create an instance of `Porcupine`, use the `.Create` static constructor.
+You can pass a list of built-in keywords as its `keywords` argument or a list or paths to custom keywords using its `keywordPaths` arguement.

 ```csharp
 using Pv.Unity;